 Many carriers offer umbrella insurance as an optional coverage.
 Often, you can add umbrella coverage when you purchase a home insurance policy.
 If you already have a policy, ask your agent if the insurer sells the coverage.

-Some premium homeowners policies enable you to increase your liability limit to $1 million or more, which may eliminate the need for umbrella insurance.
+Some premium homeowners policies enable you to increase your liability limit to $1 million or more, which may eliminate the need for an umbrella insurance policy.
 For instance, Chubb’s standard home insurance policies provide personal liability protection up to $100 million.

 Generally, you should consider an umbrella policy if your home or property has any type of element that poses greater liability risks.
-Homes with amenities such as hot tubs, swimming pools, trampolines and treehouses should have umbrella coverage because they increase your liability risk.
-Even if you don’t entertain guests often, an uninvited visitor may enter your property and sustain an injury, for which the law may find you liable.
+Homeowners with amenities such as hot tubs, swimming pools, trampolines and treehouses should consider umbrella coverage because they increase your liability risk.
+Even if you do not entertain guests often, an uninvited visitor may enter your property and sustain an injury, for which the law may find you liable.

 Frequently asked questions